biblepix/Biblepix/Docs/MANUAL_en.md

 You can edit these files from your e-mail program or in a text editor and add any personal information (greetings, address etc.) at the top.
 Any text above the separating line **======** remains untouched when The Word changes.
 Finally you must instruct your e-mail program to use these files when sending an e-mail (usually under Settings > Identities > Signatures).

-For e-mail programs that manage signatures only internally (i.e. that cannot load external files), BiblePix can handle Trojitá and Evolution [^7] for now.
-First time users should go to 'IMAP > Settings > General' (Trojitá) / 'Settings > Editor > Signatures' (Evolution [6] ) and mark the desired identity.
-In the 'Edit' dialog add a new line saying
+For e-mail programs that manage signatures only internally (i.e. that cannot load external files), BiblePix can handle Trojitá and Evolution for now.
+First time users should go to 'IMAP > Settings > General' (Trojitá) / 'Settings > Editor > Signatures' (Evolution) and edit the desired identity.
+If there are no signatures yet, create one as 'plain text'.
+Then, in the 'Edit' dialog reopen any signature files you want to have The Word added, and add a new line saying

 > www.bible2.net

-Henceforth BiblePix will insert 'The Word' in its place.
+Henceforth BiblePix will insert 'The Word' in its place, while your original signature remains untouched.

 ### LINUX TERMINAL